 In Dokkoida?!, Hyacinth's henchman Pierre has the ability to morph into almost any animal when whipped.
 The animal is always random, and never anything useful.
 However, in the past (i.e. before the start of the series) he morphed into animals that were quite threatening indeed, leading to Hyacinth's status as an A-class villain.

 Dragon Ball Z villain Captain Ginyu (who has the ability to permanently switch bodies with his opponents) is defeated when he is tricked into switching bodies with an ordinary, powerless toad.
 When the planet he is in explodes he is transported along with everybody else to the earth, where it's implied he lives the rest of his toady life.

 In the final saga, Majin Buu turns Vegito into a candy ball.
-Said candy proceeds to kick Buu's ass.
+Said candy proceeds to kick Buu's ass (while the audience' laugh theirs off).
 Buu, considering Vegito to be even more dangerous as what basically amounts to an absurdly powerful living bulletnote Note that reducing the surface area of an object while not reducing the force it exerts increases the pressure, hence doing more damage.
 Yay, physics!, decides to change him back.
 Now that's entertainment.

 "I'm no ordinary candy!
 I'm a jawbreaker, the strongest candy there is!"

 An All There in the Manual example in Fairy Tail: Kinana was turned into a snake ten years ago and made to fight alongside Cobra, until Marakov turned her back.
 She doesn't have any memories of being a snake.